Arduino Pressure Sensor Tutorial | MPS20N0040D

 The pressure sensor conveniently sends out pulses according to the pressure data it reads.
 A clock pin provides timing for that data, like other synchronous protocols.
 Note that you can use any Arduino digital pin for the clock and data pins.
 Moreover, the Arduino’s 5V is enough to power the sensor module:

 No library specific for this pressure sensor exists but you can use the same HX711 library for weight sensors.
 The HX711 and HX710B are both 24-bit analog-to-digital converters and provide the same pulse outputs.
-However, the original HX711 library gives out raw ADC values and not pressure.
-Hence, I decided to create my own library that gives the output in pascals, mmHg, atm, and psi.
+However, the original HX711 library gives out raw ADC values, not pressure.
+Hence, I decided to create my library that gives the output in Pascals, mmHg, atm, and psi.

-You can clone/download the library on this page and place it directly to the Documents/Arduino/libraries folder.
+You can clone/download the library on this page and place it directly in the Documents/Arduino/libraries folder.

 Here’s an example sketch that displays the pressure in pascals in Serial Monitor: